 We perform extensive upfront checks on every company that wants to pitch for funds on our platform.
-These include verifying details of the directors' backgrounds, verifying the company's finances and a full analysis of the company's business plan.
+These include verifying details of the directors' backgrounds, reviewing the company's finances and a reviewing the company's business plan.
 We require evidence for every claim that a company makes in its pitch to ensure that every investor is in the best position to succeed.

 Only 8% of companies that apply to pitch for funds on our platform have made it through our rigorous vetting process.
 At Crowd for Angles, we will only place a pitch on our platform if we believe that the company is trustworthy, reliable, has true potential and we would consider investing in it ourselves (indeed, for many pitches some members of our team have done just that).